cyberman/AWeb3/README.md

 The first AWeb APL open source release was version 3.4, in 2003 from the _AWeb Open Source Development Team_.

-Since then one further "3.5" beta release was made for both OS4 and classic Amiga, however the sourcecode to the 68k release of 3.5 seems to no longer be available to the public in a buildable form, if it ever was.
-Snapshots for versions for other platforms such as OS4 can be found, such as on os4depot, but the developers of 3.5 did not seem to bother to maintain compatibility with the classic Amiga build tools.
+Since then one further "3.5" beta release - or rather, 12 beta releases of 3.5 - were made for both OS4 and classic Amiga, and even MorphOS and AROS too, however the sourcecode to the 68k release of 3.5 seems to no longer be available to the public in a buildable form, if it ever was with dependencies on a very specific, and undocumented, GCC based toolchain.
+Snapshots for versions for other platforms such as OS4 can be found, such as on os4depot, but the developers of 3.5 did not seem to bother to maintain compatibility with the classic Amiga build tools used by the original AWeb.

-Thus, this version 3.6 is derived directly from the 3.4 source code release, with the intent that future releases will incorporate cherry-picked improvements from the 3.5 branch where the changes have added value.
+Thus, this version 3.6 is derived directly from the 3.4 source code release, with the intent to cherry-pick improvements from the 3.5 branch where the changes have added value.

 The roadmap for AWeb under amigazen project is, for now: